Embrace Rx Drug Coverage

 Prescription drug coverage is optional (for an additional cost) with your pet insurance policy.
 It covers:

 - Take-home drugs such as antibiotics, allergy meds, insulin & supplies, and eye & ear drops.
-About 80% of the time drugs will be prescribed with a vet visit, costing $15 to $200 on average.
+Drugs will be prescribed with a vet visit about 80% of the time, costing $15 to $200 on average.
 We've seen prescription drug claims as high as $900.

-If you don't select RX drug coverage you should know that medications administered in the veterinary clinic are still covered under your accident and illness plan.
+If you don't select RX drug coverage you should know that medications administered in the veterinary clinic are still covered under your accident and illness policy.

 Claim examples with Rx drug costs from our policyholders:

-- Allergy meds for Maximus, a young english bulldog: $798.71 for Rx drugs (spans 4 visits
+- Allergy meds for Maximus, a young English Bulldog: $798.71 for Rx drugs (spans 4 vet visits in 1 month)

 Is there a deductible?